EDUCATIONAL TOYS AUSTRALIA

 Children who are predisposed to auditory learning take benefit from listening to others - their teachers, their parents, their friends - about how and why something works the way that it does.
 They also like to talk about their learning experience and express the concepts and ideas out loud.
 This may involve having things explained orally rather than following written guidelines and instructions.
 They may also benefit from a group discussion and talking or repeating things they are learning.
 Sometimes auditory learners appear aloof however these kids are great listeners, so even if it doesn't look like they are paying attention, they probably are.
 Educational toys can be a great teaching aid for this learning style, as parents can engage in the activity with their kids and talk their child through the process and steps involved.
 Kids who fall into this mould may not be able to take the instructions out of the packet and hit the ground running, but if you explain how it works they will master it in no time.
 This communication between parent and child is pivotal for development.

 This is the most common learning style among children and dominant in most Australian schools.
 As the name would suggest things are absorbed by watching and viewing.
 Kids who fall into this category will most likely doodle and take notes and will prefer to see a demonstration.
 Educational toys are great for visual learners as well.
 Kids will watch the toy in use and then mimic and reproduce the the outcomes.
+When they see it doene, they'll then try it themselves and learn.
 Parents can use the toy and then let kids follow suit.
 Things such as puzzles and colouring in are great tools for visual learners to use.

 These kids learn through doing.
 They don't just want to see or watch something get done, they actually want to do it!
 This means that educational toys are absolutely ideal, in fact they are probably best suited to these learners than any of the others.
 Tactile learners often move around a lot, talk with their hands, and like to touch and hold things when learning about them.